nutanix-japan/nai-llm/docs/llmmgmt/llm_mgt_deploy.md

     attu.mgmt-cluster.10.x.x.214.nip.io
     ```

-3. Paste the URL in the browser and you should be able to see Milvus database management page
+3. Paste the URL in the browser and you should be able to see Milvus database management page.
+4. There is no user name and password for Milvus database as this is a test environment.
+Feel free to update password for ``root`` user in the user settings.

     ![](images/attu.png)